ibbles/LearningCpp/CppCon 2021 - Real-Time Programming With The C++ Standard Library.md

 	- Are allocated on the stack.
 	- But beware for passing it to a function that takes it as a `std::function`.
 	- Instead template the receiving function on the function type, then its not type erasure anymore.
+- `std::atomic`
+	- To share values and updates between threads
+	- To build lock-free queues.
+	- To build a spinlock.
+	- Beware that for non-primitive data types the compiler may add a mutex behind the scenes, making an `std::atomic` non-real-time safe.

 Known to be not real-time safe:
 - `std::stable_sort`